robsoninoue/-Buzzvel-John-Virtual-Card-/README.md

 - Users can download image;
 - Users must fill some information that will be displayed in profile page;
 - Mobile first;
-- Create a profile page for each users has generetad QR-code;
+- Create a profile page for each users has generated QR-code;

 ## Stacks